chrisweb/freeMusic.zone/documentation/twitter_harvester.md

 to stop the script, use (replace zero by the id of the script you want to kill, for [1] "use stop 1"):

 sudo forever stop 0

+to check out if tweets get added to your mongodb database use the following commands:

+use freemusiczone

+db.auth('MY_USERNAME', MY_PASSWORD')

+db.tweets.find()